 My Mother’s Grief

 At the age of 48, after 28 years of being a high school teacher, a mother and a wife, my mother was alone.
-She jumped into redecorating our house and […]
+She jumped into redecorating our house and a new personality showed itself — an appreciation for French Impressionist painters, a curiosity about Native American art, a love for a shot of fine […]

 WHEN FAMILY TIES ARE BROKEN

 Each person in a family may feel shattered when a loved one dies, but death can also shatter a family.
 People grieve very differently.
 Some may be highly emotional.
-Others […]
+Others may have physical complaints or be unable to sleep.
+Still others may “get busy and stay busy.”
+These individual differences can make it challenging for […]

 Ongoing Study of Grief

 Why should we turn an eye to grief as a formal study?
 Grief is the most universal human experience, and we live with it every day in many forms.
-You’ll […]
+You’ll often hear that we’re a death-denying society.
+By extrapolation, we’re also a society that refuses to or doesn’t remember how to grieve.
+The two go […]